B·Concept/Recipes

 YUZU NOUGAT.
 RECIPE FOR 5 UNITS

-WEIGHTS PER PIECE AND ASSEMBLY
+WEIGHT PER PIECE AND ASSEMBLY

 80 g Sao Palme milk couverture 36% Felchlin